gtazevedo/gtazevedo.github.io/README.txt

-This is a simple Webpage based on HTML5 UP Teamplate.
+This is a simple Webpage based on HTML5 UP Template.
 If you like it, please checkout their work.

 Credits:

-	HTML Base Teamplate:
+	HTML Base Template:
 		Editorial By HTML5 UP (https://html5up.net/)